Remixful/PenAndPaper/README.md

 <h3>About:</h3>

 Get ready to write!
 Pen And Paper is an API which allows developers to create and manipulate Written Books in a straightforward and effortless manner.
-Whether it be used for lore, guides, or just good old fun - Pen And Paper will get the job done.'
+Whether it be used for lore, guides, or just good old fun - Pen And Paper will get the job done.

 <h4>Dependencies:</h4>